-The Massachusetts Rural Transit Assistance Program (MArtap) is a federally funded, state-administered program that offers training, education and technical assistance programs with special emphasis on rural services.
-MArtap is a program of the MassDOT contracted through the Massachusetts Association of Regional Transit Authorities (MARTA).
-MArtap is funded through the Federal Transit Administration, an agency of the U.S Department of Transportation in Washington, D.C.
+The Massachusetts Rural Transit Assistance Program (MArtap) is a federally funded, state-administered program that offers training, education and technical assistance programs designed to meet the needs of transportation providers in rural and small urban regions of Massachusetts.
+MArtap is a program of the MassDOT contracted through the Massachusetts Association of Regional Transit Authorities (MARTA) and is funded through the Federal Transit Administration, an agency of the U.S Department of Transportation in Washington, D.C.

-MArtap offers programs to paratransit services - public, private nonprofit and private profit agencies throughout the Commonwealth of Massachusetts.
+MArtap programs focus on rural transportation providers and are offered to all paratransit services - public, private nonprofit and private profit agencies throughout the Commonwealth of Massachusetts.
 Most programs are offered at no charge, based on funding.

-In addition, the MArtap program offers opportunities for scholarships to conferences, meetings and other events, along with a mini-grant award program to agencies for necessary equipment.
+Driver training is available through the RTAP program as well as opportunities for scholarships to conferences, meetings and other events, along with a mini-grant award program to agencies for necessary equipment.

 MArtap is pleased to present the following types of assistance targeted at Massachusetts rural and small urban public transit providers: